 Weight discrimination is the inequitable treatment of people based on their weight and body size.

-Watch our animation which tells you what weight discrimination is, why it matters, and what we do at Eqweighty Training
+Watch our animation about weight discrimination in healthcare - what it is, why it matters, and how Eqweighty Training can help you avoid it.

 Keen to learn more?